 Insert a sub-bullet 7) and 8) following sub-bullet 6) as shown below:

-For a VHT NDP Announcement(#4921) frame for which any pending frames are to be transmitted within the same TXOP as the VHT NDP Announcement(#4921) frame, the Duration/ID field is set to the estimated time required to transmit the subsequent NDP and VHT Compressed Beamforming frame response plus two SIFS intervals plus the pending frame and its acknowledgement if required (including appropriate IFS values)(#4026).
+For a VHT NDP Announcement(#4921) frame for which any pending frames are to be transmitted within the same TXOP as the VHT NDP Announcement(#4921) frame, the Duration/ID field is set to the estimated time required to transmit the subsequent NDP and VHT Compressed Beamforming frame response(s) plus two SIFS intervals plus the pending frame and its acknowledgement if required (including appropriate IFS values)(#4026).

-For a Beamforming Report Poll frame for which any pending frames are to be transmitted within the same TXOP as the Beamforming Report Poll frame, the Duration/ID field is set to the estimated time required to transmit the VHT Compressed Beamforming frame response plus one SIFS interval plus the pending frame and its acknowledgement if required (including appropriate IFS values)(#4026).
+For a Beamforming Report Poll frame for which any pending frames are to be transmitted within the same TXOP as the Beamforming Report Poll frame, the Duration/ID field is set to the estimated time required to transmit the VHT Compressed Beamforming frame response(s) plus one SIFS interval plus the pending frame and its acknowledgement if required (including appropriate IFS values)(#4026).

 Multiple protection settings.
 The Duration/ID field is set to a value D as follows: